Membership Inference Attacks on Machine Learning: A Survey: Membership Inference Attacks on Machine Learning Models

-The adversary classifies $\bm{x}$ as being a member if its prediction entropy is smaller than a preset threshold, otherwise the adversary infers it as a non-member.
+\textbf{Prediction Entropy Based MIA~\cite{salem2019ml}.} An attacker infers an input record as a member if its prediction entropy is smaller than a preset threshold, otherwise the attacker infers it as a non-member.
 The intuition is that the prediction entropy distributions between training and test data are very different.
-The target model usually has a larger prediction entropy on its test data than the training data.
-The entropy of the prediction vector $\hat{p}(y \mid \bm{x})$ is defined as follows.
+The target model usually has a larger prediction entropy on its test data than its training data.
+The entropy of a prediction vector $\hat{p}(y \mid \bm{x})$ is defined as follows:

 where $p_i$ is the confidence score in $\hat{p}(y \mid \bm{x})$.
-The attack $\mathcal{M}_{\text{entr}}(\cdot)$ is then defined as follows.
+The attack $\mathcal{M}_{\text{entr}}(\cdot)$ is then defined as follows:

-Shokri et al.~\cite{shokri2017membership} first introduce MIA in machine learning settings.
-In their original paper \cite{shokri2017membership}, Shokri et al. show the difference of prediction entropy distributions between training and test data to explain why membership privacy risks exist.
-Salem et al.~\cite{salem2019ml} demonstrate the effectiveness of using prediction entropy for attacks.
-Instead of using a threshold for all classes, Song and Mittal~\cite{song2020systematic} propose to set different threshold values that are dependent on the class labels.
-They experimentally show that this strategy can achieve higher attack accuracy.

-Song and Mittal~\cite{song2020systematic} also propose a modified prediction entropy based attack.
-They argue that the prediction entropy does not contain any information about the ground truth label, which might misclassify members and non-members.
-For example, a totally wrong classification with probability $1$ leads to zero prediction entropy value and the prediction entropy based attack will classify the data instance as a member.
-However, the data instance with a totally wrong classification is highly likely a test data instance (i.e., non-member).
-Thus, they propose a modified prediction entropy metric which is defined as follows.
+\textbf{Modified Prediction Entropy Based MIA~\cite{song2021systematic}.} The authors in \cite{song2021systematic} argue that the existing prediction entropy based MIA does not consider any information about the ground truth label, which might misclassify members and non-members.
+For example, a totally wrong classification with a probability score of one leads to zero prediction entropy value for an input record.
+The existing prediction entropy-based MIA will classify the record as a member.
+However, the record with a totally wrong classification is highly likely a non-member.
+Thus, they propose a modified prediction entropy metric that can leverage the information of the ground truth label as follows: